Shashank-GK/Shashank-GK/README.md

 ### Hi there 👋

-- 🔭 Hi I’m 🧑‍🎓
+- 🔭 Hi, I’m Shashank G K
 - 🌱 I’m currently learning Fullstack Web Development 💻
 - 👯 I’m looking to collaborate on Fullstack Web Development,
 - 🤔 I’m looking for help with Programing in python,java and fullstck web development.
 - 📫 How to reach me:📬 shashankgk11@gmail.com
-- ⚡ Currently perusing: Bachelor of Engineering in Electronics and Communication Engineering.
+- ⚡ I have completed my Bachelor of Engineering in Electronics and Communication Engineering.
 -
 -->.